-SECTION 17: INDIGENOUS-LED CHILD CARE AND CHILD AND FAMILY PROGRAMMING
+SECTION 17: INDIGENOUS-LED CHILD CARE AND CHILD AND FAMILY PROGRAMS

 The Province has worked to increase access to Indigenous-led child care and EarlyON Child and Family programs in urban and rural areas.
-Indigenous-led child care and child and family programs also support Indigenous communities to determine child care and early years programs that meet the needs of their communities, and support their children and families.
-To that end, Indigenous-led programming is to be developed and delivered by Indigenous- led organizations, working in partnership with service system managers.
+These programs also support Indigenous communities in determining and assessing child care and early years needs and provide direct support to children and families.
+To that end, Indigenous-led programs are to be developed and delivered by Indigenous-led organizations, working in partnership with service system managers.

-In 2022, operating funding allocations will be based on 2021 ongoing operating funds identified in previously approved proposal budgets.
+In 2023, operating funding allocations will be based on 2022 ongoing operating funds identified in previously approved proposal budgets.